bpucker/CoExpPhylo/README.md

 Bait sequence ID file = This file contains the ID of genes that should be used as baits.
 For example, these could be known genes involved in the upstream part of a pathway if the objective is to discover genes further downstream in the pathway.
 One ID should be given per line.

 `--out` specifies the output folder.
 All temporary file and the final output files will be placed in this folder.
 The folder will be created if it does not exist already.

 `--anno` species an annotation file.
-IDs need to be located in the first column and the annotation in the second column.
+IDs need to be located in the first column and the annotation text need to be located in the second column.

 `--araport` specifies the Araport11 peptide sequence file as reference for the analysis.
 This allows an effective annotation in the final steps.